icerpc/icerpc-csharp/examples/README.md

 ## [HelloSecure](./HelloSecure/)

-HelloSecure is an example application showing how to make an asynchronous invocation and wait for the reply using a secured TLS connection.
+HelloSecure is an example application that shows how to configure client and server applications to use secure TLS connections.
+It also shows how to make an asynchronous invocation and wait for a reply.
 ## [Bidir](./Bidir/)

 This example application illustrates how make bidirectional calls.